Adrianiancu1/Tizen-2.3-Galaxy-S3-I9300/README.md

   i9300_emmc_toolbox.zip - Toolbox just in case you brick your device, or you want to go back to Android (I CAN NOT CONFIRM IF GOING BACK TO ANDROID WORKS) https://avalls.dev/i9300-EMMC-GUIDE/Explanation (link from another dev)

-  revert_2.2.1_bootloader.tar.gz - Bootloader/pit revert for Tizen 2.2.1 (LOST MEDIA)
+  revert_2.2.1_bootloader.tar.gz - Bootloader/pit revert for Tizen 2.2.1 (the special bootloader for 2.2.1 isnt available, but the firmware is)

   migrate_2.3_bootloader.tar.gz - Bootloader/pit migration for Tizen 2.3 (you will need this AFTER you flash the bootloader onto the device)